Patrick14Trani/MOTW-Character-Creator/Organizations/professional/UCMG.md

 Beaurcractic measures however, mean that getting needed support or items could take a while since a good amount of paperwork and review need to be signed off.

+This organization has found itself to have operating outposts in most denny's.

 | Resources | Recognised Authority | Weird Tech Gadgets |
 | --------- | -------------------- | ------------------ |
 | Red Tape  | Live Capture Policy  | Bureaucratic       |